Sarasota Orchestra eyes Payne Park as new home

 “I’m excited about this project," said Commissioner Hagen Brody.
 "I think there are some questions that remain to be answered, but that’s okay.”

-The Commissioner questioned how much this will disrupt the beloved Payne Park Tennis Center, but the Orchestra has promised to build new courts before the standing 12 are torn down.
+The Commissioner questioned how much this will disrupt the beloved Payne Park Tennis Center, but was comforted by the Orchestra’s promise to build new courts before the standing 12 are torn down.

 Commissioner Brody said this would mean keeping the arts of Sarasota near and in tact, too.